-Tracy’s IC diagnosis led to a regular treatment regime of bladder instillations, as well as to a treating physician’s invitation for her to participate in a focus group with urologists and other IC patients to share information as well as to discover more about IC.
+Tracy’s IC diagnosis led to a treatment regime of bladder instillations, as well as to an invitation to participate in a focus group with urologists and other IC patients to share patient feedback.
 Through participation in the focus group, Tracy learned that all IC sufferer’s experiences are unique.
-Some IC sufferers experience much more severe pain, and with great frequency, than and others experience less pain and/or less frequent pain.
+Some IC sufferers experience much more severe pain, with greater frequency, and others experience less pain and/or less frequent pain.

-Along with mainstream medicine’s enlightened position that IC is “incurable,” Tracy was impelled to heal her body from the inside to the outside and began extensive research, while keeping a diary of her treatments, her research revelations and her step-by-step healing journey, turning it all into her book which is tailored to help everyone – from those with mild symptoms to those who suffer paralyzing IC symptoms.
+Along with mainstream medicine’s enlightened position that IC is “incurable,” Tracy was impelled to heal her body from the inside - out and began extensive research on how to do that, while keeping a diary of her treatments, her research discoveries and her step-by-step healing journey, turning it all into her book which is tailored to help everyone – from those with mild symptoms to those who suffer the most severe, paralyzing IC symptoms.

-Tracy relied upon the training she received pursuing her education in Industrial/Organizational Psychology to set up her single-case experimental designs (made famous by B.F.
-Skinner) of healing her body.
-Skinner’s admonishment to scientists and researchers was to look for the unusual outcomes in research - the anomalies – and follow those unusual outcomes because that is where real science is hidden.
+Tracy relied upon the training she received pursuing her education in Industrial/Organizational Psychology to set up her single-case experimental designs made famous by B.F.
+Skinner.
+Skinner’s research admonishment to scientific researchers was to look for the unexpected outcomes in research results - the anomalies – and follow those unusual outcomes because that is where real science is discovered.
 And, thankfully, Skinner was right!

-While mainstream medicine doesn’t even know what causes IC and even less how to successfully treat it, following Skinner’s research instructions ultimately healed Tracy’s IC.
+While mainstream medicine doesn’t know what causes IC, and knows even less how to successfully treat it, following Skinner’s research instructions ultimately healed Tracy’s IC.
 Completely!

-One endorser of her book refers to Tracy as a “medical super hero” for going through her pain, her suffering, the twisted route of her treatments and sharing it all with her readers.
+One endorser of her book refers to Tracy as a “medical superhero” for going through her pain, her suffering, the twisted route of mainstream medicine's so-called "treatments" and her own discoveries with herbs, vitamins and supplements and shares her findings with her readers.

 Tracy’s book, Interstitial Cystitis: A Personal Journey of COMPLETE Healing! was written to provide hope and healing for those who suffer from a debilitating disease today’s providers say is incurable.